 Safety continues to be a priority for the Group.
 New integrated Group Health, Safety and Environmental (HSE) Standards have been developed to set common standards and a commitment to continuous improvement in health, safety and environmental performance.
-NRMA is also working towards a low carbon vision for 2020 and focussed on energy efficiency actions across the Group.
+NRMA is also working towards a low carbon vision for 2020 and continues to focus on energy efficiency actions across the Group, complimented with carbon offsets for the remaining fuel use of our roadside assistance vehicles.

-NRMA is continuing to advocate for action on the need to reduce Australia's oil dependence.
-Since the release of second Jamison Group report Fuelling future passenger vehicle use in Australia in 2010, NRMA continues to work with the Jamison Group and others to understand Australia's driving future beyond oil.
-In the next decade Australia will be importing over 80% of its oil needs and developing local options is important for the economy and Australia's transport fuel security.
+NRMA is continuing to advocate for action on the need to reduce Australia's oil dependence, particularly imported oil.
+Our transport systems are wholly reliant on oil and we are heavily dependent on imports of refined petroleum products and crude oil to meet our liquid fuel demand.
+Following on from the earlier work of the Jamison Group, NRMA commissioned a report1 from John Blackburn AO, which explored the scope of Australia's dependence on imported fuels and the potential strategic implications of a disruption to this supply NRMA continues to work with the Jamison Group and others to understand Australia's driving future beyond oil and exploring fuel alternatives, new technologies and local options important for the economy and Australia's transport fuel security.
 NRMA is calling on the Australian Government to develop a national strategy to reduce Australia's demand for imported oil by 75 per cent by 2030.
-To help achieve this NRMA are exploring fuel alternatives and new technologies, providing information to Members on alternatives and helping to shape government policy for a sustainable transport future.
-In the coming year NRMA will be further exploring transport fuel security issues and implications for Members.
+NRMA continues to provide information to Members on the status and alternatives for a sustainable transport future.